kpavlis/mobile-shopping-app/README.md

 ## 🧰 Prerequisites
 Before building and running this application, ensure you have the following:
- - Android studio (Ladybug 2024.2.1 or newer).
+ - Android studio (Ladybug 2024.2.1 or newer)
- - Firebase for Database, Authentication and Registration.
+ - Firebase for Database, Authentication and Registration
- - OPTIONALLY an Android device (min SDK version 31 -> Android version 12).
+ - OPTIONALLY an Android device (min SDK version 31 -> Android version 12)

 ## 📦 Installation